risc0/risc0/README.md

 ## Protocol overview and terminology

-First, the code to be proven must be compiled from it's implementation language into a `Method`.
+First, the code to be proven must be compiled from it's implementation language into a *method*.
 A method is represented by a RISC-V ELF file with a special entry point that runs the code of the method.
-Additionally, one can compute for a given method it's 'Method ID' which basically a special type of cryptographic hash of the ELF file, and is required for verification.
+Additionally, one can compute for a given method it's *method ID* which basically a special type of cryptographic hash of the ELF file, and is required for verification.

 Next, the prover runs the method inside the ZKVM.
-The logical RISC-V machinine running inside the ZKVM is called the `Guest` and the prover running the ZKVM is called the `Host`.
+The logical RISC-V machinine running inside the ZKVM is called the *guest* and the prover running the ZKVM is called the *host*.
 The guest and the host can communicate with each other during the execution of the method, but the host cannot modify the execution of the guest in any way, or the proof being generated will be invalid.
-During execution, the guest code can write to a special append only log called the `Journal` that represents the official output of the computation.
+During execution, the guest code can write to a special append only log called the *journal* that represents the official output of the computation.

-Presuming the method terminated correctly, a `Receipt` is produced, which provides the proof of correct execution.
-This reciept consists of 3 parts, the method ID of the method run, the journal written during execution, and a blob of opaque cryptographic data called the `Seal`.
+Presuming the method terminated correctly, a *receipt* is produced, which provides the proof of correct execution.
+This reciept consists of 3 parts, the method ID of the method run, the journal written during execution, and a blob of opaque cryptographic data called the *seal*.

 The verifier can then verify the receipt, and examine the log.
 If any tampering was done to the method ID, the journal or the seal, the reciept will